Highlights from the transporting Cruise 2026 runway shows

 The Cruise runway shows offer the fashion calendar’s most transporting spectacle: a scattered two-month-long schedule which sees powerhouses like Chanel, Gucci and Dior decamp to a series of exotic, picturesque locales to present their latest Resort collections.
 Previous locations have spanned Oscar Niemeyer’s Museo de Arte Contemporáneo de Niterói in Rio de Janeiro (Louis Vuitton), a Scottish castle (Dior), and the streets of Cuba (Chanel).

 This year, Italy has proved to be the destination of choice, with Chanel, Gucci, Max Mara and Dior all showing in locations across the country.
-Chanel opened proceedings with a waterside show at Lake Como yesterday afternoon (29 April), while Gucci will show in its home city of Florence, Max Mara in Naples, and Dior in Rome (as such, it’ll be a homecoming of sorts for creative director Maria Grazia Chiuri, who was born and grew up in the city).
-Meanwhile, Louis Vuitton will also remain in Europe, with Nicolas Ghesquière showing his latest Cruise collection at the historic Palais de Papes in Avignon, France, the former papal seat.
+Chanel opened proceedings with a waterside show at Lake Como in late April; Gucci showed in its home city of Florence earlier this month; Dior headed to the 18th-century Villa Albani Torlonia in Rome; while Max Mara in Naples will conclude the season.
+Elsewhere, Louis Vuitton also remained in Europe, with Nicolas Ghesquière showing a theatrical Cruise collection at the historic Palais de Papes in Avignon, France, the former papal seat, last week.

 Here, Wallpaper* picks the best of the Cruise 2026 shows, as they happen.